artnak/artur.zek/content/projects/type1.md

 # Resources

 This of course is an open-source project, that's why we put the pdf files online.
-You can also buy the flag here (150x100cm).
+You can also buy the printed flag here (150x100cm).
 We will print it out for you and send it to your address.

 {{> img src="resources.jpg" size="small"}}